 Great software releases start with modular architecture

-In any software program, it's best to release easily and often.
+In any software program, it's best to release software easily and often.
 A team can make release a natural part of their agile culture by building (or refactor towards) a modular architecture.
 Rather than have one large application (like the monolith mentioned above), early on in the program modularize it into several pieces.
 Group similar features into smaller applications or components, and have clear API contracts between each of the applications and components.
 Those APIs can be tested automatically with every build to ensure compatibility and reduce risk in the software release.

 A modular architecture means that you don't have to release the entire software stack in a "big bang style" release, and the API contracts make it easy to update components and ensure compatibility between versions.
-In a nutshell, modular releases require fewer moving parts.
+In a nutshell, modular software releases require fewer moving parts.
 And that translates into simpler releases.

 Great software releases are powered by great relationships